jpvelez/restaurant_inspection_analysis/README.md

 ## Findings

 This analysis found two things:

-1. There is a small difference (of .059) in the mean Yelp ratings of Chicago restaurants that passed city inspection (3.636) vs. restaurants that failed (3.576)
+1. There is a small difference (of .059) in the mean Yelp ratings of Chicago restaurants that passed city inspection (3.636) and those that failed (3.576).

-2. If we assume that there is no difference in the mean Yelp ratings of restaurants that pass and those that fail, there is a 35% probability (p = TK) that the observed difference of ~.06 is due to random chance.
+2. This difference in Yelp ratings is not statistically significant.
+Why?
+If we assume that there is actually no difference in the mean Yelp ratings of the two restaurant groups, there is a 35% probability (p = TK) that the observed difference of ~.06 is due to random chance.
+That is not a reliable estimate of the hypothesized effect if we adopt a 95% confidence interval.
-In other words, this difference in Yelp restaurants between restaurants that pass and fail inspection is not statistically significant.

 Why should the reader believe you actually got this finding?